Shop Trending Home Décor (U.S.) Shop Trending Home Décor (Canada)

 3. Warm Minimalism — Simple, Soft & Livable

-Warm minimalism keeps the clean lines of traditional minimalism, but softens everything with curved shapes, warm neutrals, and cozy textures.
-It’s perfect for small spaces because it avoids clutter while still feeling inviting.
+Warm minimalism keeps clean lines, but softens everything with curved shapes, warm neutrals, and cozy textures.
+It’s ideal for small spaces because it avoids clutter while still feeling inviting.

 This style works beautifully with simple, well-fitted window treatments.
-For help choosing the right panels and hardware, read Curtains 101: A Stylish, Small-Space Guide for Apartments & Condos .
+For help choosing panels and hardware, read Curtains 101: A Stylish, Small-Space Guide for Apartments & Condos .

 Shop Warm Minimalist Textiles (U.S.) Shop Warm Minimalist Textiles (Canada)